RizwanMunawar/visionusecases/docs/usecases/segmentation-masks-detect-sam2.md

 ### Step 2: Auto Annotation using SAM 2

 Now, it's time to integrate the SAM2 model for image segmentation.
+We will convert the detection bounding boxes to segmentation masks.

 ```{ .py .annotate }
 # Install the necessary library